 The work I have done has forever changed me.
 I see and experience the world differently.
 I have seen how a person, if open to it, has the capacity to learn, adapt and cope with guidance and support.
 I have experienced my own personal and professional challenges and changes along the way and I have chosen to reinvent my professional self numerous times.
 I am familiar with cumulative stress, compassion fatigue, feelings of disconnectedness and isolation.
 To heal and process this, I have done my own personal work.

-I admit that I have a passion for learning.
+I confess- I love learning.
 I hold multiple graduate degrees: (1) Master of Arts in Applied Anthropology and Development Studies (Macquarie University, Australia); (2) Master of Education in Comparative International Education (OISE/University of Toronto) and; (3) Master of Arts in Counselling Psychology (Yorkville University, New Brunswick).

 In the spirit of being a life long learner, I continue to improve myself as a psychotherapist.
-I have done specific training in EFT and am currently doing on-going training in the Hakomi method.
-I am also a passionate mental health advocate.
+I have done specific training in EFT, the Hakomi method, ACT, the IFS model and Medical Qigong.
+I am committed to on-going learning and am a passionate mental health advocate.

 Our experiences shape who we are and I am grateful for all of mine thus far.
 I have come to realize that connecting in a meaningful way and helping others has become a way to construct meaning in my life.
 It has shaped me to become, not only the person I am today, but also the kind of psychotherapist I am and how I practice.